-- As per the BASC Codes of Practice, use of lead shot is illegal and is not to be used.
-There is growing concern, however, that plastic wadding used in steel shot casings can and are causing contamination in and around the Bay.
+- As per the BASC Codes of Practice and FNDWA guidelines, use of lead shot is illegal and is not to be used.
+There is also growing concern that plastic wadding used in steel shot casings can and are causing contamination in and around the Bay.
 Therefore wildfowlers are requested to remove these at the conclusion of their visit.

 - If there is a particularly cold spell of weather then the FBLNR Management Committee, in consultation with local wildfowling groups, may suspend shooting.

 The southeastern area of the Bay off Kinloss has been the most contentious area for shooting in recent years owing to its proximity to a growing number of residents.
 It is also the area favoured by many wildfowlers for shooting in the mornings.
 Additionally, it is an important high water roost for many of the waders such as Curlew.
 Before visiting the Bay, wildfowlers are to be fully conversant with the advice provided by the local wildfowling clubs on where and when they should shoot on the Bay during the 2019/2020 season.
 Details can be viewed here.

 - If visiting the Bay during the wildfowling season then avoiding the peak shooting period early in the morning is advisable.